Large deviation principle in one-dimensional dynamics: Introduction

 -(lower bound) for every open subset $\mathcal G$ of $\mathcal M$,

 -(upper bound) for every closed subset $\mathcal K$ of $\mathcal M$,

 \end{theorema} In the theorem above and in the rest of the paper,

 The function~$I$ is called a \emph{rate function}.
-From the general theory on large deviations~\cite{DemZei98,Ell85}, the LDP determines~$I$ uniquely, this function is convex, and it is characterized as the Legendre transform of the cumulant generating function.
-We show that~$-I$ is the upper semi-continuous regularization of the ``free energy function'', see Sect.\ref{ss:comments}.
+From the general theory of large deviations~\cite{DemZei98,Ell85}, the LDP determines~$I$ uniquely.
+We show that~$-I$ is the upper semi-continuous regularization of the ``free energy function''.
+Then the rate function is convex, and it is characterized as the Legendre transform of the cumulant generating function, see Sect.\ref{ss:comments}.

-The Main Theorem is the first general large deviation result in which no weak form of hyperbolicity is assumed.
-We are under the impression that the LDP is a universal principle that governs a fairly large class of dynamical systems.

-Consider a map~$f$ as in the Main Theorem that in addition has a physical measure~$\mu$, and note that the rate function~$I$ must vanish at~$\mu$.
-If~$f$ is sufficiently regular, then for Lebesgue almost every point $x\in X$ the sequence of empirical measures~$\{\delta_x^n\}_{n = 1}^{\infty}$ converges weakly to~$\mu$, see~\cite[Theorem~8]{CaiLi09}.
-For such a map~$f$ we have the following interpretation of the Main Theorem: the speed of this convergence is controlled by the rate function~$I$.
-It is interesting to contrast this to the examples of Hofbauer \& Keller in~\cite[Theorem~5]{HofKel90} of quadratic maps having no physical measure.
-These maps are non-renormalizable and by general considerations they satisfy the hypotheses of the Main Theorem, see the discussion about S\nobreakdash-unimodal maps below.
-So the Main Theorem gives a somewhat paradoxical phenomenon: \emph{averaged statistics hold, even for some systems without average asymptotics.}
+The traditional application of the LDP in dynamical systems is for maps having a physical measure.
+In the probabilistic viewpoint of dynamical systems, the existence of a physical measure is analogous to the law of large numbers, and the LDP is a refinement of this law.
+For concreteness, consider a map~$f \colon X \to X$ as in the Main Theorem that in addition has a physical measure~$\mu$.
+Then the rate function~$I$ vanishes at~$\mu$ and, assuming~$f$ is sufficiently regular, for Lebesgue almost every point~$x$ in~$X$ the sequence of empirical measures~$\{ \delta_x^n \}_{n = 1}^{\infty}$ converges to~$\mu$ in the weak* topology, see~\cite[Theorem~8]{CaiLi09}.
+This last property is thus analogous to the law of large numbers, and the LDP given by the Main Theorem is a refinement: the speed of convergence is controlled by the rate funcion~$I$.